 The McGrath Foundation is working towards its vision of a breast care nurse for every family no matter where they live or their financial situation.

-There are currently 120 McGrath Breast Care Nurses, however 79 more are currently needed, and this number is growing as more people are diagnosed with breast cancer each year.
+There are currently 204 McGrath Breast Care Nurses, however more are needed as more people are diagnosed with breast cancer each year.

 The earlier a McGrath Breast Care Nurse is connected to someone diagnosed with breast cancer the better the outcomes are.
 Ideally a nurse is involved from the time of diagnosis, however they offer support across all stages of both early and metastatic breast cancer.
 If you or someone you know would like the support of a McGrath Breast Care Nurse click here.